mobxjs/mobx/docs/enabling-decorators.md

 ## MobX Core decorators {🚀}

 MobX before version 6 encouraged the use of ES.next decorators to mark things as `observable`, `computed` and `action`.
-While MobX 6 recomneds against using these decorators (an instead using [`makeObservable` / `makeAutoObservable`](observable-state.md)), it is still possible.
+While MobX 6 recommends against using these decorators (and instead using [`makeObservable` / `makeAutoObservable`](observable-state.md)), it is still possible.

 ```javascript
 import { makeObservable, observable, computed, action } from "mobx"